• Skip to primary navigation

 • 4 teaspoon lemon juice about half a lemon

-• ½ teaspoon white pepper or black pepper
+• ½ teaspoon white pepper or swap for black pepper

 Fried capers (makes 2 Tbsp)